← Insights & Guides · 11 min read

 The output is dramatically richer.
 Instead of checkbox data and five-point scales, you get conversational transcripts with real reasoning, emotional context, and unprompted insights.
 Teams consistently report discovering problems and opportunities they would never have surfaced through closed-ended questions.

 The economics work.
-At $20 per interview, AI-moderated interviews cost less than most survey alternatives while delivering qualitatively richer data.
-With 48-72 hour turnaround, results arrive faster than traditional qualitative methods by an order of magnitude.
-And with 98% participant satisfaction across a 4M+ panel in 50+ languages, engagement and reach are not the bottleneck.
+At $25 per quality interview, AI-moderated interviews cost less than most survey alternatives while delivering qualitatively richer data.
+With 24-hour turnaround, results arrive faster than traditional qualitative methods by an order of magnitude.
+And with a 4M+ panel across 50+ languages and a 5/5 rating on G2 and Capterra, engagement and reach are not the bottleneck.

 Start with a single study.
 Take a research question you would normally field as a survey, run it as 30-50 AI-moderated interviews instead, and compare the depth and actionability of what comes back.
+Because findings accumulate in the Customer Intelligence Hub rather than scattering across survey exports, each study you run makes the next one sharper.
 If you are also rethinking your qualitative stack, our guide to the best alternatives to focus groups covers the parallel decision.
 Most teams never go back.

 Frequently Asked Questions